-What do you think is more conducive toward being healthy: optimism or pessimism?
+Y: So, Don, which do you think is more conducive to being healthy: being an optimist or a pessimist?

 D: Hmm.
 I want to say optimist, Yaël, because there’s lots of evidence suggesting that optimism correlates with better health and well-being.
 But this sounds like a trick question …

 Y: It’s not a trick, exactly.
 You’re right that being optimistic is generally good for well-being.
 But some types of pessimism may have health benefits, too.

 Y: First, let me make clear that I’m talking about something called “defensive pessimism.”
 It’s a type of pessimism that involves expecting the worst but using that expectation as motivation to take action to avoid a bad outcome.